 All of these fit for a bit … like a soggy Band-Aid.
 The critic just mocked me and amped it up.

-?Letting it have its say is not the same thing as letting it get its own way,? said the wise part.
+‘Letting it have its say is not the same thing as letting it get its own way,’ said Ms Wise part.

 Why the Critic Will Never Shut Up.
 Ever.

-I took my sage?s advice because I got that this critic is an innate aspect of the psyche (just as much as the sage is).
+I took my sage’s advice because I got that this critic is an innate aspect of the psyche (as much as the sage is).

 Speak Up … Then SHUUUT UUUUUUUP!

-- When it assumes the disguise of the charmer and tells me how fabulous I am, it tears me down just as I start to believe the pseudo-praise.
+- When it assumes the guise of the charmer (one of its many) and tells me how fab, fantastic, phenomenal I am, it cuts me down the second I surrender to the pseudo praise.
 Not a bad thing.
-It keeps me humble.
+Keeps me humble and real.

 - Its jibes can be demoralising.
 Not a bad thing.
-Being too moralistic stops me from seeing that some of what I?ve claimed as my straitjacketed values and attitudes aren?t even mine.
+Lapsing into moralism stops me from seeing that some of what I’ve claimed as my straitjacketed values and attitudes aren’t even mine.

-- Its taunts can drive me to a frozen despair.
+- Its relentless dirty digs can drive me to frozen despair.
 Not a bad thing.
-At the darkest point, I uncover hope and fire.
-These inspire me to risk facing its wrath as I cut through its bullshit to reveal the truth.
+At the darkest point, I uncover hope and fire, which inspire me to continue free-falling through the bullshit to reveal the truth.

-My critic is at its very worst when I?m being creative, because I?m being me?in all my mess and in all my glory.
-But even if there was no mess, if there was just glory, it wouldn?t be glorious enough for the critic.
+My critic is at its very worst when I’m being creative because I’m being me—in all my mess and in all my glory.
+Even if there was no mess, though, if there was just glory, it wouldn’t be glorious enough for the critic.
 It would keep messing with my head.